nicholastay/personal-web/content/about.md

 Hey, I'm Nicholas Tay -- but feel free to call me Nick.

-Simply put: final year student at Monash University, working towards finishing a double Bachelor degree in Computer Science and Commerce (Finance major).
-Currently working as an iOS developer at Monash as well.
+I'm a recent double degree graduate with the Bachelors of Computer Science and Commerce (Finance major), from Monash University.

 Enjoy messing with technology, especially a good challenge to learn new things, particularly with software.